-To prevent the air conditioner from shutting off automatically, check the water level in the tank and drain it periodically before the water reaches the maximum level.
+Draining the air conditioner will turn off the Mega Cool light and allow the unit to resume operation.
+To prevent the air conditioner from shutting off automatically in the future, check the water level in the tank and drain it periodically before the water reaches the maximum level.

 Turn off the Sharp CV-P10MX air conditioner, but keep the unit plugged in.